Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride.

 Where to stay in Aoraki/Mount Cook Village

-Despite its stature in New Zealand’s geography (and among travellers), there’s a surprisingly limited choice of accommodations in Aoraki/Mount Cook Village.
+In New Zealand’s geography and among travellers, Mount Cook stands tall.
+But despite its stature, accommodations in Aoraki/Mount Cook Village are limited.
 Some options to get your search started include…

-- YHA Mount Cook: The top choice in the area for travellers on a budget, this guesthouse & hostel features both private rooms and dorms with shared facilities.
+- YHA Mount Cook: This guesthouse & hostel is the top choice in the area for travellers on a budget.
+It features both private rooms and dorms with shared facilities.

-- Mount Cook Alpine Lodge: As the name implies, these lovely accommodations have a real alpine feel to them.
-The Hooker Valley Track is just 10-minutes from here by foot, making these lodgings a fantastic choice for this time-crunched itinerary.
+- Mount Cook Alpine Lodge: As the name implies, these lovely accommodations boast an alpine feel.
+The Hooker Valley Track is 10 minutes away by foot.
+These lodgings are a fantastic choice for a time-crunched itinerary.

-- Aoraki Court Motel: Located in the national park, the units at this popular motel charm guests with incredible views of the surrounding mountains.
+- Aoraki Court Motel: This popular motel is located within the national park.
+The units here charm guests with incredible views of the surrounding mountains.
 The village is a short 3-minute walk away.

 Getting to Aoraki/Mount Cook Village

-From Queenstown, it’s about a 3-hour drive to Mount Cook Village on Hwy 8 and Hwy 80 along the shores of beautiful Lake Pukaki.
-On the drive, you’ll also pass by the gorgeous Kawarau Gorge.
+From Queenstown, it’s about a 3-hour drive to Mount Cook Village.
+The drive follow Hwy 8 and Hwy 80 along the shores of beautiful Lake Pukaki.
+On the drive, you’ll also pass the gorgeous Kawarau Gorge.

-The second-largest city in New Zealand and the biggest on South Island, Christchurch is as good a bookend to an epic journey as any.
+Christchurch is the second-largest city in New Zealand and the biggest on South Island.
+The city is as good a bookend to this epic journey as any.

-While not as popular a travel destination as other cities & towns in New Zealand, there’s a handful of interesting things to see & do in Christchurch and in the Canterbury region around it.
+To be sure, Christchurch not as popular a travel destination as other cities & towns in New Zealand.
+Even so, there’s a handful of interesting things to see & do in Christchurch and in the Canterbury region around it.